 1.8 What is the relationship between any self-regulatory process and the supervisory and enforcement function of the competent authorities?
-Can, and, in practice, do, the competent authorities investigate matters drawn to their attention that may constitute a breach of both the law and any relevant code and are already being assessed by any self-regulatory body?
+Can and, in practice, do, the competent authorities investigate matters drawn to their attention that may constitute a breach of both the law and any relevant code and are already being assessed by any self-regulatory body?
 Do the authorities take up matters based on an adverse finding of any self-regulatory body?

 The relationship between the self-regulatory process, administered by the PMCPA, and the supervisory and enforcement function of the competent authority, the MHRA, is set out in a Memorandum of Understanding between the two bodies and the ABPI.
 The two systems are regarded as "complementary and synergistic", but the self-regulatory system does not oust the jurisdiction of the MHRA.
 Both bodies can hear complaints from whatever source, save that the MHRA would normally refer inter-company complaints to the PMCPA, and may refer other complaints to the PMCPA with the consent of the complainant.
 The MHRA will routinely decline to investigate cases where it is aware that these are under investigation by a self-regulatory body, but reserves the right to take action if serious public health concerns are raised or if self-regulation fails (e.g., if the sanctions imposed by a self-regulatory body do not seem to deter a company from committing further material breaches of the rules).
 It is possible that material pre-vetted and approved by the MHRA might subsequently be ruled by the PMCPA as in breach of the ABPI Code.
 The MHRA regularly reviews information on the PMCPA website about the consideration of current cases and may investigate the case further when the PMCPA proceedings are completed.
-To date, there have been no prosecutions by the MHRA following adverse findings of the PMCPA.